BlitzenPrancer/Concrete-Surface-Crack-Detection/README.md

 # Concrete-Surface-Crack-Detection
-Used a dataset of concrete images and tried to detect surface cracks in the images using Tensorflow and Convolutional Neural Networks to accomplish this.
+Used a dataset of Concrete Images and tried to detect surface cracks in the images using Tensorflow and Convolutional Neural Networks to accomplish this.